ballerina-platform/module-ballerina-file/file-ballerina/Module.md

 });
 ```

-If the listener needs to monitor subdirectories of the given directory, need to set `recursive` to true.
-The default value of this is false.
+If the listener needs to monitor subdirectories of the given directory, `recursive` needs to be set to `true`.
+The default value of this is `false`.

 A `Service` has the defined remote methods with the `file:FileEvent` and can be exposed via a `Listener` endpoint.
 When there are changes in the listening directory, the `file:FileEvent` will be triggered with the action of the file
-such as creating, modifying or deleting.
+such as creating, modifying, or deleting.

-The remote methods supported by the `Service`:
+The remote methods supported by the `Service` are as follows.

 **onCreate:** This method is invoked once a new file is created in the listening directory.